 Before the birth of modernism, architects decorated buildings both private and public with friezes, brackets, dentils, string courses, bas reliefs, medallions, and statuary as a matter of course.
-This decoration was often seen as a measure of either the building’s importance to the community or the status and wealth of the man who paid to have it built.
+Both the architects and the builders saw this decoration as a measure of either the building’s importance to the community or the status and wealth of the man who paid to have it built.

-Some of these decorations were amazing works of art that have withstood the test of time while others were done by carvers who produced workmanlike pieces every day as part of their jobs.
+Some of these decorations, amazing works of art, have withstood the test of time while others were done by carvers who produced workmanlike pieces every day as part of their jobs.

 I confess to loving these decorations and find them far more interesting than yet another plain curtain wall or sheet of glass.
 (But then, I also like Baroque and Rococo art as well as music by Rimsky Korsakov and Rachmaninoff.
 Minimalism just doesn’t appeal.)

 Because cities are living things, however, older buildings often come down so new ones can go up and not everyone appreciates the architectural art–or thinks it worth saving.
 A wrecker’s ball does not discriminate between a solid brick wall and a bas-relief carving.
 It all ends up as piles of rubble.

 To Ivan Karp, this was painful and he has spent years rescuing these pieces whenever possible.
 His museum of architectural art holds, “angels and sea monsters; griffins and goddesses; smiling cherubs and stern knights in helmets.”
 Yowza.